imperial-genomics-facility/igf-pipeline-help/data_access.md

 * Create directory `.irods` under home (e.g. `mkdir -p ~/.irods`)
 * Create iRODS environment file `.irods/irods_environment.json`
-* Copy following configuration to the above mentioned file (replace USERNAME with your actual username and remove comments)
+* Copy following configuration to the above mentioned file (replace USERNAME with your actual username) and validate file format using [JSONLint](https://jsonlint.com/)

 ##### Authentication Type: Standard
 Use your IGF login password for setting up iRODS account in HPC, if the authentication type is Standard